KerbalNo15/tools-sargo-pmos/application-overrides/chromium/README.md

 I wish Chromium had a robust way of handling tabs in a form factor like this.
 It really doesn't, so I'm working on alternatives for the time being.
+Options:
+- The tab search widget, which is enabled by default.
+It's the little dropdown arrow to the left of your leftmost tab.
-Currently, I've settled on the extension **"New tab, New Window"** which, as the name implies, opens new tabs in new windows.
+- The extension **"New tab, New Window"** which, as the name implies, opens new tabs in new windows.

 ***Settings***

+- Privacy and security -> Third-party cookies = block
+- Performance -> Memory Saver = Maximum
 - Appearance -> Theme = classic
+- Appearance -> Show tab preview images = no
 - Appearance -> Page zoom = 125%
-- Performance -> Memory Saver = Maximum
+- Search engine -> (my preference) Brave search.
+- On startup -> "Continue where you left off"